“Makaukau?” (are you ready?) Tim yelled from the back of the canoe.

-I was ready.
-In fact I was feeling pretty confident.
+I was ready I thought to myself.
+In fact, I was feeling pretty confident.
 The sun was out, the water was pretty calm – it was a perfect day for rowing.

 “Hoe Hapai!” (paddles up) he continued.